Chomtana/EventX-ResizeObserver-event/README.md

 # EventX-ResizeObserver-event
 * Allow programmer to bind resize event for DOM or HTML element in very simple syntax.
 * JQuery resize event for DOM or HTML element.
+* You can rename event name with evx.renameEvent("resize","<newname>") if event name conflict with other library.

 ## Install
 ### Browser